 - Dealing with health problems as a result of excessive alcohol consumption.

-  - Having alcohol at the center of things you worry about having in your life, which may even be a bigger priority than other areas that should be at the top.
+- Having alcohol at the center of things you about have in your life, which may even be a bigger priority than other areas that should be at the top.

-  - Feeling an overwhelming urge to drink that leads you to consume alcohol and experiencing intense physical withdrawal symptoms once you’ve stopped.
+- Feeling an overwhelming urge to drink that leads you to consume alcohol and experience intense physical withdrawal symptoms once you’ve stopped.

 - Developing a strong tolerance to alcohol that leads you to drink more each time.

 - Making a choice to drink when it is unsafe or inappropriate to do so (such as at work or while driving).